js-jslog/harpguru-scripts/richters-other-56-positions.md

 # Intro

-Noone likes clickbait so I'll get to the point on this one.
+Noone likes clickbait so I'll get to the point.
+I think you'll be pleasantly surprised.

 We are looking at Richter tuning through a keyhole, and we're not seeing the full picture.

-Some other parts of the picture are known to us, but by another name so the full picture remains fragmented and confused.
+We have seen other parts of the picture, but only through more keyholes so the picture remains fragmented and confused.

-Other parts are so undocumented & unexplored that this is the only description of this type that I'm aware of.
-I will not be surprised to learn that there are others.
+Other parts are so unexplored that this video is the first time I've seen them documented let alone related back to Richter for the full picture.
+The full Richter picture.

+I will not be surprised to learn that there are others, and I'd love to see them.

 If this sounds like a conspiricy theory then that's deliberate.
 But what I'll show you here won't have you questioning what you knew before so much as seeing it all with much